cornelius-erfort/partypress/README.md

 # scripts-issue-agendas
-Political parties emphasis different issues in their public communication efforts to address the topics of the day and to strengthen their policy profiles.
+Political parties emphasize different issues in their public communication efforts to address the topics of the day and to strengthen their policy profiles.